Moses Lim: Media

-Robert Chua, a Hong Kong producer, took note of Lim's success and invited Lim to Hong Kong to work.
+In 1994, Lim was one of the co-hosts of the multinational Asian talent program Asia Bagus along with fellow Singaporean Najip Ali.
+In the same year, Robert Chua, a Singaporean-born Hong Kong television producer, took note of Lim's success and invited Lim to Hong Kong to work.
 According to Lim, who was considered a part time actor with Television Corporation of Singapore (TCS), TCS tried to get him to sign a contract as a full time artiste which he declined due to disagreement on how management worked at TCS.
-Lim also claimed TCS tried to persuade him to sign a contract not to work overseas which he declined also and which he claimed rejected in TCS blacklisting him from any work with TCS.
+Lim also claimed TCS tried to persuade him to sign a contract not to work overseas which he declined also and which he claimed resulted in TCS blacklisting him from any work with TCS.
+Lim eventually signed with China Entertainment Television to appear on a cooking programme and variety talk show by having the opportunity to work with Hong Kong comedian named Lydia Shum as well.
+Lim also later collaborated with Shum again in the sitcom known as Living with Lydia, in which Lim portrays Shum's younger brother named Fruit Woo and appeared in certain episodes of the sitcom.

+In late 1994, Lim joined the Singaporean sitcom Under One Roof (1995–2003) on Mediacorp Channel 5, making him the first crossover artiste from Mediacorp Channel 8, after collaborating with Jack Neo, Mark Lee, Henry Thia, Marcus Chin, Jimmy Nah and John Cheng in Comedy Night/Comedy Nite (1990–2000, 2003–2004).
+Lim's famous tagline from Under One Roof is: "This reminds me of a story!
+Long before your time, in the Southern province of China...".
+For his effort in Under One Roof, Lim became the first Singaporean actor to win an award at the Asian Television Awards for Best Male Actor in a Comedy in 1996, and also had the opportunity to work with another Hong Kong comedian named Richard Ng as well, who only appeared in Seasons 5 and 6 of the sitcom.

-Lim also starred in the Okto television series Zero Hero as Grandpa Magnificent.
-He played Eric Tan in the Singaporean film Just Follow Law (2007).
+In 2007, he played Eric Tan in the Singaporean film Just Follow Law.
+In 2011, Lim also starred in the Okto television series Zero Hero as Grandpa Magnificent.
 He performed at the 2012 stage play, Happily Ever Laughter.

+In 2015, Lim starred in Our Sister Mambo, a commemorative film for Cathay Organisation's 80th anniversary.

 Gourmet

-Lim's gourmet career started in 1993, when a film agency asked him to host a thematic gourmet tour, to which Lim agreed.
-He is the founder and manager of the Moses Lim Gourmet Club, which organizes gourmet tours on a bi-annually basis.
-Lim also serves as brand ambassador for Singaporean porridge restaurant Zhen Zhou Dao, which is run by his son-in-law and eldest daughter.
-Zhen Zhou Dao eventually closes after just a year of operations.
+Lim's gourmet career started in 1993, when a tour agency asked him to host a thematic gourmet tour, to which Lim agreed.
+He was the founder and manager of the Moses Lim Gourmet Club, which organizes gourmet tours on a bi-annually basis.
+Lim also served as brand ambassador for Singaporean porridge restaurant Zhen Zhou Dao, which was run by his son-in-law and eldest daughter.
+Zhen Zhou Dao eventually closed after three years of operations.